Bruce The Elf

 3. Drawing With Colour

-"Early Morning Shadows" in Beacon Hill Park Victoria Canada
+"Early Morning Shadows" in Beacon Hill Park Victoria BC Canada

 List of supplies that you can bring: